JuliaTrustworthyAI/ConformalPrediction.jl/docs/src/index.md

 ## 🙏 Thanks

-To build this package we have made heavy use of this amazing [tutorial](https://arxiv.org/abs/2107.07511) (Angelopoulos and Bates 2021) and also this research [paper](https://arxiv.org/abs/1905.02928).
+To build this package I have read and re-read both Angelopoulos and Bates (2021) and Barber et al. (2021).
 The Awesome Conformal Prediction [repository](https://github.com/valeman/awesome-conformal-prediction) (Manokhin, n.d.) has also been a fantastic place to get started.
-Special thanks also to [@aangelopoulos](https://github.com/aangelopoulos), [@valeman](https://github.com/valeman) and others for actively contributing to discussions on here.
+Thanks also to [@aangelopoulos](https://github.com/aangelopoulos), [@valeman](https://github.com/valeman) and others for actively contributing to discussions on here.
+Quite a few people have also recently started using and contributing to the package for which I am very grateful.
 Finally, many thanks to Anthony Blaom ([@ablaom](https://github.com/ablaom)) for many helpful discussions about how to interface this package to `MLJ.jl`.

 ## 🎓 References

 Angelopoulos, Anastasios N., and Stephen Bates.
 2021.
 “A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification.” <https://arxiv.org/abs/2107.07511>.

+Barber, Rina Foygel, Emmanuel J. Candès, Aaditya Ramdas, and Ryan J. Tibshirani.
+2021.
+“Predictive Inference with the Jackknife+.” *The Annals of Statistics* 49 (1): 486–507. <https://doi.org/10.1214/20-AOS1965>.

 Blaom, Anthony D., Franz Kiraly, Thibaut Lienart, Yiannis Simillides, Diego Arenas, and Sebastian J. Vollmer.
 2020.
 “MLJ: A Julia Package for Composable Machine Learning.” *Journal of Open Source Software* 5 (55): 2704. <https://doi.org/10.21105/joss.02704>.

 Manokhin, Valery. n.d.
 “Awesome Conformal Prediction.”

-Sadinle, Mauricio, Jing Lei, and Larry Wasserman.
-2019.
-“Least Ambiguous Set-Valued Classifiers with Bounded Error Levels.” *Journal of the American Statistical Association* 114 (525): 223–34.